tensorflow/models/official/projects/qat/nlp/README.md

 It can run on Google Cloud Platform using Cloud TPU.
 [Here](https://cloud.google.com/tpu/docs/how-to) is the instruction of using Cloud TPU.
-Follow the below instructions to set up Cloud TPU and launch training, using mobilebert as an exmaple:
+Follow the below instructions to set up Cloud TPU and launch training, using mobilebert as an example:

 ```shell